Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 Where does publishing fit?

 Publishing is part of the core workspace path.
-Gixo Quill publishes directly to WordPress, Medium, Ghost, and Gixo Blog and treats Substack as export, not direct publishing.
+Gixo Quill publishes directly to connected WordPress and Ghost sites and treats Substack as export, not direct publishing.

 Move the content workflow out of chat history